OpenSecuritySummit/oss2018/content/faq/Attendee-Information.md

 ### Harassment

-The OWASP Summit is dedicated to providing a harassment-free event experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+The Open Security Summit is dedicated to providing a harassment-free event experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of summit participants in any form in any summit venue, including working sessions, social events, or other channels of communication.
 Harassment includes, but is not inappropriate questioning, sustained personal criticism, unwelcome following or touching, repeated unwelcome cornering of individuals away from the group and uninvited touching.

-If you need to report harassment contact Tiffany Long
+If you need to report harassment contact a member of the Open Security Summit team.

 > A summit participant who violates these rules will be addressed immediately.
 Should the participant not comply, the participant may be expelled from the summit without a refund.
 The summit organisers reserve the right to expel anyone who violates these rules..

 ### Hacking the Venue
-By attending the OWASP Summit you agree that you will not engage in any illegal activity including Hacking or altering the wifi of the venue or other guests.
+By attending the Open Security Summit you agree that you will not engage in any illegal activity including Hacking or altering the wifi of the venue or other guests.

 ## The Summit Experience